-I was recently reading an article about the cost of debt on happiness and it reminded me of how certain things have a taxing effect on happiness.
-Similar to debt, there’s certain things that can be so distracting that it can influence your personal life and how you are at work in a negative way.
+I was recently reading an article about the cost of debt on happiness, and it reminded me of how certain things have a taxing effect on happiness.
+Similar to debt, there’s certain things that can be so distracting that it can influence your personal life and how you work in a negative way.

 “When we stop ourselves to check social media again and again, it really becomes another form of multitasking, and multitasking makes whatever you do take longer, and you do it in an inferior way.”